timonbldw/GoogleDriveOrphanFixer/README.md

 If any items show up, you either may want to delete them in case you don't need them anymore (since they are *not* in the trash, they still count towards your total used space), or you may wish to restore them to their original path - which is the purpose of this tool.

 ## Usage
-On the first start of the tool, your browser will open requiring your to login and allow the tool to access your Google Drive data as well its activity.
-The activity is required to determine from where a folder was moved into the *nirvana*.
+On the first start of the tool, your browser will open, requiring you to login and allow the tool to access your Google Drive data as well its activity.
+The activity is required to determine from where a folder was moved into the *nirvana* aka "unorganized"-state.
 Two modi are supported:
-1. Restore folder structure from files already moved from the *nirvana* into one, large folder
+1. Restore folder structure from files already moved from the *nirvana* into a single, large folder
 	* This is the case when you have already manually moved some, or all files into another folder in your Drive
 	* See the next paragraph for further information
 2. Restore the folder structure directly